How to use Snap to split screen on Windows 11

 How to split the screen on Windows 11 using the cursor

 If you prefer to snap using the mouse or your touch screen, you can do so by dragging and dropping windows to the desired screen section.
-Click or press on the title bar of a window to grab it and drag it to either a corner or to the left or right edge of the screen.
+Click or press on a window's title bar to grab it and drag it to either a corner or to the left or right edge of the screen.
 In the transparent overlay that appears, you can see a preview of the window’s placement.
 Drop the app to snap the window into the indicated space.

 The transparent overlay appears in the corner where you dragged the window